Chino-chan/Pomo-Doll/README.md

 - Report bugs
 - Suggest new features
-- Give overall feedback & Tell me if you liked it or is useful to you 🥰🌱
+- Give overall feedback & tell me if you liked it or is useful to you 🥰🌱

 ![Version](https://img.shields.io/badge/version-1.0-blue.svg)
 ![License](https://img.shields.io/badge/license-MIT-green.svg)